 1 – Know Your Food

 During the early season, action in the deer woods can go from boom to bust overnight.
-When this happens there’s usually two culprits that may be laid to blame – the hunter or the food.
+When this happens there are usually two culprits that may be laid to blame – the hunter or the food.
 If you hunt it safely, a change in food source is the likely cause.
 Green bean fields are dynamite, but they typically turn yellow during the first few weeks of the season and that change happens fast . . . overnight fast in some cases.
 Once they turn yellow deer typically seek out other food sources and it’s your job to find which ones.
 Corn, wheat, radishes, fruit trees, and acorns are all good spots to start looking.

 An apple tree like this one can be the perfect spot to ambush an early season buck.